Diffusion Models for Multi-target Adversarial Tracking: Introduction

 Unmanned aerial vehicles (UAVs) are extensively used in military and civilian applications, such as surveillance, search and rescue, anti-smuggling operations, wildlife tracking, and urban traffic monitoring \cite{uav_1}.
 These missions often involve tracking dynamic targets in large-scale environments, where predicting a target's current and future states is essential and internal states are not fully observable.
 However, tracking targets in complex environments, especially adversarial ones, presents significant challenges, including sparse observations and multiple possible future states for adversaries.
 As UAVs continue to advance and showcase their capabilities in diverse fields, refining methods for tracking dynamic targets is increasingly important.

 While most works focus on single-target tracking in partially observable environments \cite{musicki07, xiao2015, prev_work}, the challenges becomes significantly more complex in multi-target tracking \cite{bose07}.
-One significant challenge is the need to maintain distinct hypotheses for each target while correctly associating detections or observations with the different targets.
-Furthermore, maintaining multiple hypotheses of various tracks in multi-target settings involves handling track fragmentation (track splitting and merging) when targets interact with one another.
+One significant challenge is the need to maintain distinct \camera{probability distributions} for each target while correctly associating detections or observations with the different targets.
+Furthermore, maintaining multiple \camera{probability distributions} of various tracks in multi-target settings involves handling track fragmentation (track splitting and merging) when targets interact with one another.

 Earlier methods for target tracking encompass model-based approaches like Particle Filters \cite{djuric2008target, rao2013visual, jia2016target} and Kalman Filters \cite{chen2000mixture, leven2009unscented}.
 However, these methods fail in sparse environments, where the vast majority of the time we do not receive any information on the target location.
 Model-free data-driven approaches \cite{ PANG2017406, LIU2020289}, can often outperform model-based approaches by estimating the behavior of the target with prior behavioral data rather than relying on expert-defined models.
 One model-free approach has shown promising results on this challenging task \cite{prev_work} by maximizing mutual information to regulate the components of a Gaussian Mixture Model.
 However, this model was limited to predicting a single time horizon and tracking a single target.
-Additionally the prior model is limited to a parametric formulation for multimodal hypotheses by using a mixture of Gaussians.
+Additionally the prior model is limited to a parametric formulation for the multimodal \camera{probability distributions} by using a mixture of Gaussians.